Spirit of Jesus Church: Doctrines and beliefs

-They believe in divine health through prayer and the anointing of oil, because this is a practice referred to in the New Testament (James 5:14-16).
+They believe in divine health through prayer and anointing with oil because these are practices referred to in the New Testament (James 5:14-16).

-They also perform the ceremony of the washing of the feet, which was originally performed by Jesus (John 13).
-This practice has been revived with some pastors who wash the feet of the new members immediately after the baptism in the name of Jesus.
-The ceremony of washing the feet, symbolizes that members have cut off ties with the devil and have embarked on a new life.
-And this ceremony shows that we should live our life humbly as Jesus showed an example.
+They also perform a foot-washing ceremony, which was originally performed by Jesus (John 13).
+This practice has been revived with some pastors who wash the feet of new members immediately after baptism in the name of Jesus.
+Foot-washing symbolizes that members have cut ties with the devil and have embarked on a new life, as well as that members should live humbly as in Jesus' example.
 In addition to these practices, the Spirit of Jesus Church also retains the sacrament of the Lord's Supper.